open5e/open5e/source/monsters/monsters_a-z/W/will-o-wisp.rst

 *Hit*: 9 (2d8) lightning damage.

-*Invisibility**: The will-o'-wisp and its light magically become invisible until it attacks or uses its Consume Life, or until its concentration ends (as if concentrating on a spell).
+*Invisibility**: The will-o'-wisp and its light magically become :ref:`srd:invisible` until it attacks or uses its Consume Life, or until its concentration ends (as if concentrating on a spell).